blue-smoke-media/BSM/migration-notes.md

     Check title tags " |BSM"
     re-organize to convention

-- Plans Page-write script to populate table
+- Plans Page-write script to populate table (if using page)

 - HELP page - import Carousel at top of body